CogStream: Context-guided Streaming Video Question Answering: Experiments

-\textbf{Generalizability of the historic dialogue retrieval} To evaluate the generalizability of historic dialogue retrieval (HDR), we applied it to VideoLLaMA2 and MiniCPM-V-2.6 (Tab.~\ref{tab:language_selection_module}).
-Notably, baseline models using their own language model for historical QA selection (`\textit{+Itself}') underperformed their original configurations, as imprecise selection can discard critical information.
-Utilizing our HDR for context selection (`\textit{+Ours}') led to consistent performance improvements for both VideoLLaMA2 and MiniCPM-V-2.6.
-More importantly, they significantly outperformed the results from the models' own selection attempts, proving HDR's efficacy in accurately identifying relevant historical dialogue, consistently enhancing video reasoning across different Vid-LLMs.
+\textbf{Generalizability of the historic dialogue retrieval} To test the generalizability of our Historic Dialogue Retrieval (HDR), we integrated it with VideoLLaMA2 and MiniCPM-V-2.6 (Tab.~\ref{tab:language_selection_module}).
+The results show that when these baseline models use their own LLM for retrieval (\textit{+Itself}), their performance degrades below their original configuration.
+In stark contrast, applying our trained HDR module (\textit{+Ours}) yields consistent performance improvements.
+This demonstrates that our HDR is an effective and generalizable module that enhances video reasoning across different Vid-LLM architectures.

-\textbf{Robustness evaluation} To evaluate our method's robustness against dialogue noise, we introduced irrelevant QA pairs into the dialogue history at varying ratios (0\%, 15\%, and 30\%), referred to as the interference ratio.
-Tab.~\ref{tab:hallucination_metrics} presents the results.
-Leveraging the dialogue retrieval mechanism, CogReasoner demonstrates strong resilience: its performance remains largely stable at a 15\% interference ratio and experiences only a slight decline at 30\%.
-This efficacy stems from the retrieval mechanism's ability to effectively filter out much of this irrelevant information.
-In stark contrast, both our baseline model (VideoLLaMA3) and CogReasoner, utilizing the full dialogue history (`\textit{All Context}'), exhibit significant performance degradation as interference increases, clearly highlighting their vulnerability due to the absence of an effective filtering mechanism for dialogue noise.
-These findings reveal important behavioral characteristics under noise and underscore the critical role of contextual filtering and retrieval in maintaining reasoning quality.
+\textbf{Robustness evaluation} We assess our model's robustness to dialogue noise by introducing irrelevant QA pairs at varying interference ratios, with results in Tab.~\ref{tab:hallucination_metrics}.
+Our retrieval-enabled CogReasoner demonstrates strong resilience, with performance remaining largely stable as noise increases.
+In stark contrast, models processing all dialogue history (\textit{All Context}) exhibit a significant performance degradation.
+This result underscores the critical role of our retrieval mechanism in filtering irrelevant context to maintain reasoning quality.